| Upcoming Hearings | Tracked Legislation |

 | LD 1932 |

-An Act To Support Essential Support Workers And Enhance Workforce Development Among other changes, this bill increases the rate for the labor portion of Medicaid reimbursement for services provided by essential support workers from 125% of the minimum wage to 140%.
+An Act To Support Essential Support Workers And Enhance Workforce Development ON APPROPRIATIONS TABLE.
+Note: The contents of this legislaiton were incorporated into the budget (LD 2212).
+Among other changes, this bill increases the rate for the labor portion of Medicaid reimbursement for services provided by essential support workers from 125% of the minimum wage to 140%.
 This requirement is effective January 1, 2027.
 The bill clarifies that when state funding has not been appropriated that is sufficient to increase essential support workers wages to the extent required by the law, the requirement for essential support workers to be paid no less than 125% of the minimum wage is not required.

 |